 Access Health Center offers two basic types of abortion to terminate a pregnancy:

-Medical Abortion: Also known as non-surgical abortion, this method uses two different medications — mifepristone and misoprostol — to terminate a pregnancy that’s within the first ten weeks of the first trimester, as determined by ultrasound.
-A medical abortion allows you to experience the process in the comfort of your own home, either with a support person or on your own.
+Medication Abortion: Also known as non-surgical abortion, this method uses two different medications — mifepristone and misoprostol — to terminate a pregnancy that’s within the first ten weeks of the first trimester, as determined by ultrasound.
+A medication abortion allows you to experience the process in the comfort of your own home, either with a support person or on your own.

 When Do I Have to Make a Decision?